Hiroreco/enreco-archive/recap-data/chapter2/day1/edges/irys-bijou-c2d1.md

 [Onii-chan, Daisuki!](#embed:https://www.youtube.com/live/xzAqu4vkY7I?si=dmzjAvUae0JZXmQS&t=2555)

 The two spent nearly the entire day side by side.
 Through sticks and stones, blood and tears, they stuck together.
-They were even the last two to call it a day, staying up to help set up each other's shops like true business partners... or delinquent siblings.
+They were even the last two to call it a day, staying up to help set up each other's shops like true business partners, or delinquent siblings.

 No one could have predicted such a twist in fate—but in this strange new world, somehow, it just made sense.